The best almond flour sifter for macarons is a sifter with a bit larger holes than your regular flour sifter.

-- Medium sized mesh for easily sifting almond flour
+- Medium sized mesh – sifts almond flour fast (see video below)

 - Handles on both sides – easy to hold steady while sifting